 - Unpaid leave

-- Temporary lay-off, in certain cases (e.g. seasonal workers)
+- Temporary lay-off, in certain cases such as seasonal workers

 Insured under the public plan

 You remain covered by the public plan during a temporary absence from work, provided that you are registered.
 No steps need to be taken.

 Certain absences do not change your participation in your private plan.
 By paying the premium set out in the insurance contract, you remain covered in the following situations:

 - Parental or family leave

 In other situations, check your insurance contract to find out whether you remain insured under your private plan.
 This is necessary in the following situations: